ChooJinCheng/DutchAuction/README.md

 to run next.js: npm run dev

 For Truffle:
-to install packages in package.json: npm install to run truffle after contract is editted for redeployment: truffle migrate --reset --network development
+To install packages in package.json: npm install

+To run truffle after contract is edited for redeployment: truffle migrate --reset --network development